 Skullcap may induce drowsiness.
 It’s thus recommended to use caution if you’re taking remedies against anxiety and insomnia.

 Experts admit that severe cases of toxic hepatitis have occurred due to adulterated skullcap products.
-Indeed, this plant had been replaced with wall germander (Teucrium chamaedrys), which is a plant that looks very similar but is dangerous for health.
+Indeed, this plant is sometimes confused and replaced with wall germander (Teucrium chamaedrys), which is a plant that looks very similar but is dangerous for health.